 , the generalization of any semantically treated thing or process within the IFC, and the entities.
 Here are the links to the 3 contents forming the first level of specialization within the IFC class hierarchy:

-- article regarding the IfcObject
+- article regarding the IfcObject (IFC schema part 1)

-- article regarding the IfcRelationship
+- article regarding the IfcRelationship (IFC schema part 2)

-- article regarding the IfcPropertyDefinition (coming soon).
+- article reharding the IfcPropertyDefinition (IFC schema part 3).

 The IFC model structure

 The IFC schema can be considered as a storage system for organizing and transferring digital data, in order to facilitate interoperability between different subjects.

 Additionally, the IFC defines a model integrated with hundreds of entities organized hierarchically.

 There are 3 fundamental concepts on which the IFC logic is based and that represent its structure: